-Georges Dyer is Executive Director of the Crane Institute for Sustainability, and a Principal of the Intentional Endowments Network, supporting endowments in aligning investment policies with institutional mission, values, and sustainability goals.
+Georges Dyer is Co-Founder and Executive Director of the Crane Institute for Sustainability, and its flagship initiative, the Intentional Endowments Network, supporting endowments in aligning investment policies with institutional mission, values, and sustainability goals.
 For over 20 years he has been engaged in solutions-based, whole-approaches to sustainability.
 From 2006-2014, Georges served in various roles, including Vice President, at Second Nature to develop and support the American College & University Presidents’ Climate Commitment (ACUPCC) -- a network of nearly 700 colleges and universities committed to achieving climate neutrality in campus operations and integrating climate and sustainability into education, research, and community engagement activities.
 He has spoken and presented widely at national and regional conferences and individual campuses, and written for Fast Company, GreenBiz, Sustainability: The Journal of Record, and The New England Journal of Higher Education.

 Georges serves on the Board of Change Is Simple, a non-profit bringing project-based sustainability education into classrooms in eastern Massachusetts, and served as a Trustee of Stratleade Sustainability Education for seven years.
 He is a graduate of The Mountain School of Milton Academy, Phillips Exeter Academy, and Dartmouth College.
 He holds a M.Sc. in Strategic Leadership towards Sustainability from the Blekinge Institute of Technology in Karlskrona, Sweden, where his thesis research focused on carbon reduction projects under the Kyoto Protocol and EU Emissions Trading Scheme.